zerkz/HOTSBA/README.md

 to make the atrocious icon you see :P

 ## Does HOTSLOGS know about this?
 I've been communicating with Ben from HOTSLOGS.
 And I got his permission for the "Powered By" snippet at the footer.
-Without data from HOTSLOGS, this tool would be nothing, so props to them!
+Without data from HOTSLOGS, this tool would be nothing, so props to him!

 ## Will I get banned for using this?
 Never say never, but this is no different than loading up HOTSLOGS.com, and searching your enemies at the draft screen.
 HOTSBA does not read memory, or interact with the HOTS executable in any way.